 Field-hunting tip

-Look in calcium-aluminum-rich inclusions (cais) in cv3 carbonaceous chondrite meteorites country — that is the host setting where warkite typically forms.
+Look in calcium-aluminum-rich inclusions (cais) in cv3 carbonaceous chondrite meteorites country, the host setting where warkite typically forms.
 If you start seeing grossular, melilite, perovskite in float, you are in the right ground.
 Field specimens usually show a platy to prismatic crystals, often as inclusions in other minerals habit, so train your eye for that shape before scanning the outcrop.